Skip to content

 done

-FFmpeg alternative when you already have it installed:
+FFmpeg alternative when you already have it:

 mkdir jpeg-out